 If no actual times were entered, you can always delete the actual number of billable units by clicking “Delete Actual Billable Hours” (or days, weeks, months).

-If actual times were entered, you cannot delete the actual number of billable units but you can edit them.
+If actual times were entered, you can’t delete the actual number of billable units but you can edit them.
 You do this by clicking “Override Actual Billable Hours” (or days, weeks, months) or by entering a value in the input field (if the actual number of billable units was already entered).